Enhancing Glass Surface Reconstruction via Depth Prior for Robot Navigation: Methodology

 \subsubsection{Downstream Reconstruction and Applications}

 The aligned depth map $D_{aligned}$ produced by the proposed method provides consistent metric-scale depth maps with significantly improved accuracy on glass surfaces, while preserving the structural details of the monocular depth prior.
 As such, it can be readily integrated into existing RGB-D mapping pipelines for downstream tasks.
-For example, when fed into standard visual SLAM systems (e.g., ORB-SLAM3~\cite{Campos_2021}) and dense 3D reconstruction frameworks (e.g., FrozenRecon~\cite{xu2023frozenrecon}), the corrected depth enables more complete and geometrically consistent scene reconstruction, particularly in glass-dominated indoor environments.
+For example, the corrected depth can be consumed by RGB-D SLAM and online dense-mapping systems, such as ORB-SLAM3~\cite{campos2021orbslam3} and VG-Mapping~\cite{he2025vgmapping}, as well as dense reconstruction frameworks such as FrozenRecon~\cite{xu2023frozenrecon}.
 These improved reconstructions can then benefit a variety of robotics applications, including semantic mapping, obstacle avoidance, and safe navigation in settings where glass surfaces would otherwise be misperceived.
 Furthermore, we provide an example of robot navigation in Sec.~\ref{sec:nav} to demonstrate the effectiveness and importance of our proposed method for robotic applications.

 \textbf{Modularity and Generality}.
 The proposed alignment module is entirely decoupled from the specific choice of the depth prior, $D_{prior}$, allowing it to serve as a versatile front-end for downstream tasks that rely on metric depth, such as dense SLAM, 3D reconstruction, and visual navigation.
 Furthermore, the framework is inherently agnostic to the underlying DFMs.
 As more advanced affine-invariant networks are emerging, they can be seamlessly integrated as \textit{plug-and-play} components without requiring any algorithmic modifications.